You want smart political talk without the meltdowns?

 That's pretty cool.

-Yeah, well Rush is hard to get through to also, just like you, Sean.
+Yeah, well, Rush is hard to get through to also, just like you, Sean.

-Yeah, well, I'm glad you made it.
+Well, I'm glad you made it.

 What's on your mind today?

-So, you know, speaking about the panicking that's going on in the DNC, you're speaking with a guy who gets to see this front line and and center.
+So, you know, speaking about the panicking that's going on in the DNC, you're speaking with a guy who gets to see this front line and center.

-Um last week you had Rashad Brown out here.
+Last week, you had Rashad Brown out here.

-He's a uh senator from d from Ohio.
+He's a senator from Ohio.

 He's out here, you know, to get some money.